What Is Peyronie's Disease, And How is it Treated?

-The evaluation and treatment of PD is complex.
+The evaluation and treatment of Peyronie's Disease is complex.
 There are many important but complicated decisions to make.
 Once a plan of treatment is determined, there is a significant amount of expertise required to incorporate the different options as well as to perform the various procedures involved in correcting the curvature.
 It is truly advisable to see a specialist when facing these decisions.